joshuamccluskey/bus-mall/README.md

 #### Reflections and Comments:

-I found this lab to be difficult in trying to figure out how to generrate 3 different random numbers.
-I tried numerous of neseted loop conditions to see if I could figure out how to get three unque number, but as soon as I change one I fall into this logical trap that I spent too much time trying to figure out.
-Overall, I thought this excercise took longer tryting to figure out the three random number problem.
+I found this lab to be difficult in trying to figure out how to generate 3 different random numbers.
+I tried numerous of nested loop conditions to see if I could figure out how to get three unique number, but as soon as I change one I fall into this logical trap that I spent too much time trying to figure out.
+Overall, I thought this exercise took longer trying to figure out the three random number problem.